Princely Chartanian Navy¶

 Surface fleet¶

-The PCN's surface fleet is small and modernisation-focused.
-The principal classes:
+The PCN's surface fleet is small and modernisation-focused:

 Submarines¶